pqrkchqps/diehard-dot-fund-school/beginner/joining_a_group.md

 ## Say "Hello"
 _video of visiting group from sidebar, clicking thread, and saying hello_

 Every Loomio group starts off with an Introductions thread.
 This is a place where you can say hello and introduce yourself.
-Sharing why you've joined the group, and a little bit of information about yourself builds relationships within the group, which can help when you're making decisions together.
+Share why you've joined the group, tell people something about yourself so they can understand you a bit better.

 *link to: Learn more about facilittion and proposals. *